Kapetingi/ubitricity_challange/README.md

 # Ubitricity carpark service

-This service is provieds a simple application to manage a carpark ubi
+This service is provides a simple application to manage a carpark ubi The project is consist of two maven modules
+* frontend
+* backend

 ## Backend

-Is build as a spring boot application
+This is a simple spring boot application.
+For persistence we use H2 and spring jpa.

 ## Frontend

-Is build as a Vue.js application
+This is a Vue.js application.
+For sake of simplicity we use a vue-bootstrap

 ## How to run

-To run application please use next command
+To run application please use following command

 ```shell script
 mvn package